National and international news update from BBC Radio Scotland.

 The Movie Cafe hears all about the Festival of Silent Cinema at the Hippodrome.
 (R)

-6/8 Folk singer Kate Rusby introduces Phil Cunningham to five of her favorite songs.
+6/8 Folk singer Kate Rusby chats to Phil Cunningham and chooses her favourite songs.
 (R)

 Jamie MacDougall celebrates Mothers Day with music from Pavarotti to Pergolesi.